Qlaub/Qlaub/README.md

 :heart: I'm passionate about web development, people, music of all sorts, and outdoor activities

-:briefcase: I currently work as a junior programmer for Westat
+:briefcase: I currently work for Westat as a Lead IT Associate

 📫 Feel free to reach out to me at e.pirazzi@gmail.com, I'd love to hear from you!